CumulusNetworks/docs/content/guides/Cumulus-nsxt.md

 ## BGP Configuration

-As mentioned earlier, all underlay IP fabric BGP peerings in this guide are based on eBGP.
-To ease the configuration deployement to minumum efforts, Cumulus Linux [Auto BGP](https://docs.cumulusnetworks.com/cumulus-linux-43/Layer-3/Border-Gateway-Protocol-BGP/#auto-bgp) and [BGP Unnumbered](https://docs.cumulusnetworks.com/cumulus-linux-43/Layer-3/Border-Gateway-Protocol-BGP/#bgp-unnumbered) configuration is used.
+All underlay IP fabric BGP peerings in this guide are based on eBGP.
+Cumulus Linux [Auto BGP](https://docs.cumulusnetworks.com/cumulus-linux-43/Layer-3/Border-Gateway-Protocol-BGP/#auto-bgp) and [BGP Unnumbered](https://docs.cumulusnetworks.com/cumulus-linux-43/Layer-3/Border-Gateway-Protocol-BGP/#bgp-unnumbered) configurations are used.

 {{%notice note%}}

-Auto BGP configuration is only avalible using NCLU.
-If you want to use `vtysh` configuration, BPG ASN must be configured.</br>
+Auto BGP configuration is only available using NCLU.
+If you want to use `vtysh` configuration, a BGP ASN must be configured.
-To configure BGP using `vtysh`, make sure to enable `bgpd` deamon as described in [Configure FRRouting](https://docs.cumulusnetworks.com/cumulus-linux-43/Layer-3/FRRouting/Configure-FRRouting/#) page.
+For additional details refer to the [Configuring FRRouting](https://docs.cumulusnetworks.com/cumulus-linux-43/Layer-3/FRRouting/Configure-FRRouting/#) documentation.

 {{%/notice %}}

-### BGP Peetings Establishment
+### BGP Peerings Establishment

 {{< tabs "10 ">}}
 {{< tab "NCLU Commands ">}}